ammmrrr18-cloud/07-Algorithms-Level-3-Bank-Project/README.md

 ---

 ## 🛠️ Technical Implementation

-The source code focuses on applying the following concepts with high precision:
+The source code focuses on applying the following concepts with high precision to build **Functional Systems**:

 ### 1. String Processing
 * **Splitting:** Developed the `SplitvString` function to parse text lines using the `#//#` separator.